Intro To Nonprofit Accounting: Lesson 3

 Your organization will only have one chart of accounts, so make sure to create one that makes sense for your operations.
-Next, we will take a look at some example accounts.
-We suggest having a notepad or computer with you to write down ideas for your own accounts.

 Examples Of A Nonprofit Chart Of Accounts